nginxinc/nginx-gateway-fabric/site/content/overview/gateway-architecture.md

 The reader needs to be familiar with core Kubernetes concepts, such as pods, deployments, services, and endpoints.
 For an understanding of how NGINX itself works, you can read the ["Inside NGINX: How We Designed for Performance & Scale"](https://www.nginx.com/blog/inside-nginx-how-we-designed-for-performance-scale/) blog post.

-## What is NGINX Gateway Fabric?
+## NGINX Gateway Fabric Overview

-NGINX Gateway Fabric is a Kubernetes cluster component that uses Gateway API Resources to configure an HTTP load balancer with NGINX as its data plane.

-{{< note >}} To learn more about the Gateway API, you can read the [official Kubernetes documentation](https://gateway-api.sigs.k8s.io/). {{< /note >}}
+NGINX Gateway Fabric is an open-source project that provides an implementation of the [Gateway API](https://gateway-api.sigs.k8s.io/) using [NGINX](https://nginx.org/) as the data plane.
+The goal of this project is to implement the core Gateway APIs -- _Gateway_, _GatewayClass_, _HTTPRoute_, _TCPRoute_, _TLSRoute_, and _UDPRoute_ -- to configure an HTTP or TCP/UDP load balancer, reverse-proxy, or API gateway for applications running on Kubernetes.
+NGINX Gateway Fabric supports a subset of the Gateway API.

+For a list of supported Gateway API resources and features, see the [Gateway API Compatibility]({{< relref "/overview/gateway-api-compatibility.md" >}}) documentation.

+We have more information regarding our [design principles](https://github.com/nginxinc/nginx-gateway-fabric/blob/main/docs/developer/design-principles.md) in the project's GitHub repository.

 ## NGINX Gateway Fabric at a high level